10 Best Online Learning Platforms In 2023 To Jumpstart Your Career

 Brilliant is an online learning platform that focuses on STEM subjects - Science, Math, and Computer Science.
 The courses are designed for both children (aged 10+) and adults.
-Their goal is to make learning fun, engaging, and interacting, and that is what makes Brilliant one of the best learning platforms, especially for young adults.
+Their goal is to make learning fun, engaging, and interactive, and that is what makes Brilliant one of the best learning platforms, especially for young adults.

-You can learn a variety of subjects on Brilliant, including Algebra, Logic, Advanced mathematics, Calculus, Geometry, Classical physics, Quantum mechanics, Foundational computer science, and others.
+You can learn a variety of subjects on Brilliant, including Algebra, Logic, Advanced Mathematics, Calculus, Geometry, Classical physics, Quantum mechanics, Foundational computer science, and others.

 Brilliant offers monthly and annual subscriptions that include full access to all courses on the platform and thousands of practice quizzes across all topics.